arda264/watchorpass/README.md

 6) Navigate to the project folder
 7) Navigate to \actor-tinder-app
 8) Run npx expo start -c
+9) When you're done using the programme, use "Ctrl + C" in each command prompt window to shutdown the server and the programme.

 The intention is to run the programme using the Expo Go App, since this provides the best user experience.

 To run on web press "w".
 To get a cleaner look you can inspect the webpage and it will adjust to phone screen dimensions.

 To run on your phone install the expo go app on your appstore and scan the QR code.
 Note that in your first scan it might not work, close the app on phone and scan again. iOS Appstore [here](https://apps.apple.com/us/app/expo-go/id982107779), Google Playstore [here](https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en)